Accessibility statement

 A number of pages have headings that have been misused or are missing.
 This will impact users of assistive technology and their experience of the page.
 This includes jobs pages and numerous pages generated by content editors and course pages on mobile.

-Some elements of the website such as carousel controls have insufficient contrast due to the images they are used with.
-The website also uses a variety of button color schemes, some of which have insufficient contrast.
-This fails WCAG 2.2 success criterion 1.4.3 (Contrast Minimum).
+The website uses some third-party embedded code which uses a variety of button color schemes, some of which have insufficient contrast.
+This fails success criterion 1.4.3 (Contrast Minimum).

 Forms

 Third-party forms are also used that cannot be over-ridden to improve text spacing.
-This fails WCAG 2.2 success criterion 1.4.12 (Text Spacing).
+This fails success criterion 1.4.12 (Text Spacing).

 Third-party contact forms and a Cookie Bot consent form have focus rings that have insufficient contrast.
-This fails WCAG 2.2 success criterion 2.4.7 (Focus Visible).
+This fails success criterion 2.4.7 (Focus Visible).

 Errors in Third-party forms are identified by color alone and not announced without focus being placed on them.
-This fails WCAG 2.2 success criterion 3.3.1 (Error Identification).
+This fails success criterion 3.3.1 (Error Identification).

 Errors in Third-party forms are generic and do not state the field or type of error to be addressed.
-This fails WCAG 2.2 success criterion 3.3.3 (Error Suggestion).
+This fails success criterion 3.3.3 (Error Suggestion).

 The prospectus page has a sign-up form triggered after some interactions (moving through 2 pages) with the flipbook.
-This fails WCAG 2.2 success criterion 3.2.1 (On Focus).
+This fails success criterion 3.2.1 (On Focus).

 Virtual Tours

 The third-party Virtual Tours website triggers an automatic rotation of room tours, which can only be temporarily paused before rotation restarts.
-This fails WCAG 2.2 success criterion 2.2.2 (Pause, Stop, Hide).
+This fails success criterion 2.2.2 (Pause, Stop, Hide).

 Virtual Tours also does not have a skip to main, meaning keyboard users must move through all links to reach the main content.
-This fails WCAG 2.2 success criterion 2.4.1 (Skip to Main).
+This fails success criterion 2.4.1 (Skip to Main).

 Virtual Tours does not have a unique page title, meaning all pages are referred to as "Virtual Tour".
-This fails WCAG 2.2 success criterion 2.4.2 (Page Title).
+This fails success criterion 2.4.2 (Page Title).

 Virtual Tours uses links that have no discernable link purpose or any text other than “Void” when tested with assistive technology.
-This fails WCAG 2.2 success criterion 2.4.4 (Link Purpose).
+This fails success criterion 2.4.4 (Link Purpose).

 If Virtual Tours is embedded on other pages, which has been observed; it generates an additional H1 tag.
-This fails WCAG 2.2 success criterion 2.4.4 (Headings and Labels).
+This fails success criterion 2.4.4 (Headings and Labels).

 Heading Usage

-In some cases, headings have been used for style, rather meaningful section titles that offer structure.
-This fails WCAG 2.2 success criterion 2.4.4 (Headings and Labels).
+In some cases (course pages and job adverts), headings have been used for style and links to other pages, rather than sections of the current page.
+This fails success criterion 2.4.4 (Headings and Labels).

 Prospectus Flipbook

-The third-party embedded Flipbook features a YouTube video that affects the focus order of the Undergraduate prospectus page.
-This fails WCAG 2.2 success criterion 2.4.3 (Focus Order).
+The third-party embedded flipbook features a YouTube video that affects the focus order of the Undergraduate prospectus page.
+This fails success criterion 2.4.3 (Focus Order).
+The flipbook also has a button that is not available to keyboard only users, this fails under success criterion 2.1 (Keyboard).

 Cookie Consent